lrklochek/6_Degree_Freedom_Robot/README.md

 To start another another sequence requires resetting the stop execute function.
 This is done by depressing the ST/RPT button.

 ## Electronic System Components
+Shown on the photo are:

+* Arduino Nano mounted on KeeYees Nano I/O Expansion Board Extension Shield
+* Trim Pot board
+* i2CLCD1602 - 2x16 character display using i2C communication to Nano
+* Sevo routing board
+* Not shown is the IR Receiver

 <img alt="electronics System" src="images/electronics.jpg">